Hard Money Georgia logo

 Visit Hard Money Georgia

 Capital Fund 1 is best suited for experienced real estate investors who need fast funding for specific investment projects and have existing equity or strong deals to leverage.
-The primary caveat is that hard money lending is substantially more expensive than traditional financing; borrowers should obtain specific rate and fee quotes to understand the true cost before committing, as none are disclosed on their website.
+The primary caveat is that hard money lending is higher in listed-cost context than traditional financing; borrowers should obtain specific rate and fee quotes to understand the true cost before committing, as none are disclosed on their website.

 • Real estate investors with time-sensitive fix-and-flip or development projects